chrystianSweickDev/react-js-card/README.md

 # react-js-card

-react-js-card is a React component to build a simple and beautifully
+react-js-card is a React component to build a simple and beautifully card

 ## Installation